Choosing Between Egg Freezing and Embryo Freezing

 "Egg freezing and embryo freezing essentially begin the same way," Gaither explained.
 "Hormones are given to the woman to stimulate the ovaries to produce multiple eggs."
-From there, the processes diverge.
+From there, the cycles diverge.

-Then, the doctor retrieves the eggs by inserting a needle into the ovarian follicles and using an ultrasound to guide them.
+Then, the doctor begins egg retrieval by inserting a needle into the ovarian follicles and using an ultrasound to guide them.
 The eggs are frozen right away for up to 10 years on average.

 "Once the eggs have been harvested from your ovaries, they are assessed for maturity.
 Usually, around 80 percent will be mature.
 Because only mature eggs can be fertilized, we only freeze the mature eggs," explained New York Spring Fertility doctors, Shefali Shastri, M.D., medical director, and Kolbe Hancock, M.D., fertility specialist.

 "When you come back to utilize the eggs, around 85 to 90 percent will survive being thawed, and of those that thaw, approximately 75 percent will fertilize successfully," Shastri and Hancock added.

 From there, eggs can be combined with sperm in a lab after developing for five days.
 Then they can be genetically tested or transferred to your uterus through in-vitro fertilization (IVF).

 "Once the egg has been fertilized by a sperm, it is called an embryo," Shastri and Hancock said.
 "But each egg does not guarantee an embryo, and each embryo does not guarantee a live birth."
 A number of eggs may be fertilized with the sperm cells of your partner or donor and, in a few days, will be graded on the likelihood of growth after implantation.